Telematics devices, or "black boxes" are often used by young drivers to get cheaper car insurance.

 Here, we explain how black box insurance works.

-There are a few different ways they can monitor your driving:
+There are a few different types of telematics devices.

 Black box: where a device is hard-fitted to your car (that means it needs a professional to install and remove it).
 It’s usually pretty small – about the size of a matchbox – and can be installed behind your dashboard where you won’t see it.